simphony/simphony-mayavi/doc/source/api/sources.rst

 Sources module
 ==============

-A module containing tools to convert from CUDS containers to Mayavi compatible sources.
+A module containing objects that wrap CUDS objects and files to Mayavi compatible sources.
 Please use the ``simphony_mayavi.sources.api`` module to access the provided tools.